Posted: January 13, 2017

 Recipe for Happy Marriage - Alternatives to Criticism

+With all things, awareness is the first step.
+If you take the time to reflect on the above suggestions, you can gain understanding of how criticism shows up for you.
 The next step is start to see all the ways you might also be critical of yourself.
-Many times, when someone is highly critical of their spouse, they are also critical of themselves.
+Many times, when someone is highly critical of their spouse, they are also critical of themselves.- Is it possible to soften that internal critical voice?

 - Is it possible to approach it (approach yourself) with compassion instead?

-*Blog is intended for educational and informational purposes only.
+By: Anna McElearney, LMFT, LPC, NCC *Blog is intended for educational and informational purposes only.